rsfetch/rsfetch/README.md

         --credits       List of past and current contributors for this project.
     -d, --distro        Turn distro name on.
     -e, --editor        Turn default editor name on.
 (Must have $EDITOR/$VISUAL variable set.)
+    -f, --farenheit     Display temperature in farenheit instead of celcius.
         --help          Prints help information
     -h, --host          Turn device name on.
     -H, --hostname      Turn hostname on.